jpercent/catena/README.md

 system.

 The motivation behind Catena extends to the larger system, so it makes sense to talk a bit about that here.
-The vision is to create a data management system that can be easily extended and analyzed.
-Pretty simple goals.

-##### The Vision

-Most modern data management systems consist of 3 components: an interpreter or compiler, an optimizer, and a storage engine.
-It is convenient to view these components as a stack.

-At the bottom of the stack is the compiler.
-It transforms data management requests into a objects for execution.
-The next layer is the optimizer.
-It generates a new plan that is [hopefully] optimized.
-Finally, the optimized object is executed against the storage engine.

-Basically, the vision is to build a data management system that is highly conducive to research and experimentation.
-To accomplish this, we employ 2 ideas.
+The vision is to build a data management system that is highly conducive to research and experimentation.
+To accomplish this, we employ 2 simple ideas.

-Firstly, we provide a clear separation of concerns by defining simple, generalized interfaces between the 3 major components, so that these components can be composed, interchanged and injected together at run-time.
+Firstly, provide a clear separation of concerns by defining simple, generalized interfaces among the compiler, optimizer and executor/storage engine compnents, so that these components can be composed, interchanged and injected together dynamically.

-For example, image you want to create an optimizer that is composed of two existing optimizers and uses a decision engine to choose which optimizer to use.
-We can think of fabulously innovative software compositions using kind of computing paradigm.

-Secondly, automated, performance analysis is burned into every layer of the system.
-The idea is to provide a holistic view of micro and macro metrics across the system.
-For example, suppose a developer tests a new algorthim in the optimizer.
-The vision is to provide the developer with feedback, across a wide range of characteristic workloads, by incorporating automation that employs standard analysis at each layer and from the system as a whole.
+Secondly, burn performance analysis into every layer of the system.

 ### Core Concepts